 Halloween is not all about ghostly decorations; this event is also popular for showcasing obnoxiously loud decorations in black and bright yellow colors.
 Just look at this giant flower bow wreath made using differently–colored ribbons and murky artificial flowers.

-Building this wreath requires DIY skills; else you’ll turn it into an ugly decoration element of your Halloween party.
-Check the tutorial by Shelley Detton here.
+Building this wreath requires pro-level DIY skills; else you may turn it into an ugly decoration for the Halloween party.

 You’ll need a foam wreath for the project.
-Craft beautiful felt flowers and cover the wreath with them.
-Hang it on the front door using a bow made of strong black and white fabric.
+Craft some felt flowers and cover the wreath with them.
+Hang it on the front door using a bow made of black and white checkered fabric.

 Just make a few paper flowers of different sizes and colors and attach them to a wreath form.
 It becomes even more interesting with the addition of a sugar skull.
 Sweet and scary!